dekuNukem/traffic-cone-film-scanning/README.md

 **Focus peaking** is essential to ensure a sharp scan.

-Make sure it's on, and blue has nice contrast with orange negatives.
+Make sure it's on, and blue has good contrast with orange negatives.

 ![Alt text](photos/mf.png)